patricklafrance/wmfnext-shell/README.md

 };
 ```

-The session manager will be used by the login/logout pages to set and clear the session.
-The most important is the function `sessionAccessor()` which will be provided later on to the shell runtime to let the modules access the current session.
+The session manager will be used by the _"login"_ page to set the session.
+The `sessionAccessor()` is what the runtime will call to retrieve the current session when a module needs it.

 👉 Then, add a login page to the host application using the newly created session manager.